gabrielmaranhao/EDA_OpenTools/README.md

 # EDA Open Tools
-How to install EDA Open Tools, for LCI-UFSC
+How to install and use EDA Open Tools, for LCI-UFSC